-The nearest topographic feature to the Antialtair seamount is the section of the Mid-Atlantic Ridge between the Azores and Charlie-Gibbs Fracture Zone.
+The nearest topographic feature to the Altair seamount is the section of the Mid-Atlantic Ridge between the Azores and Charlie-Gibbs Fracture Zone.
 This part of the Mid-Atlantic Ridge has the highest concentration of seamounts found in the north Atlantic (Epp & Smoot, 1989).
 The Mid-Atlantic Ridge is an active seafloor-spreading centre, separating the Eurasian and American plates (Epp & Smoot, 1989; Dinter, 2001).
-The Antialtair seamount is therefore older than the seamounts of the Mid-Atlantic Ridge and as such may potentially support a greater number of endemic species, although this remains to be proven through surveys.
+The Altair seamount is therefore older than the seamounts of the Mid-Atlantic Ridge and as such may potentially support more endemic species.
 In addition to this seamount communities in general have been identified as ecological significant marine areas according to criteria developed by the CBD for identifying candidate sites for protection on the high seas (UNEP, 2007).